-Human being as a co-existence of self ('I') and the material 'Body'; needs of Self ('I') and 'Body'; The Body as an instrument of 'I'; Harmony in the self ('I'); Harmony of the self ('I') with body; Sanyam and Swasthya; correct appraisal of Physical needs, meaning of Prosperity in detail.
+Human being as a co-existence of self ('l') and the material 'Body'; needs of Self ('l') and 'Body'; The Body as an instrument of 'l'; Harmony in the self ('l'); Harmony of the self ('l') with body; Sanyam and Swasthya; correct appraisal of Physical needs, meaning of Prosperity in detail.
 Programs to ensure Sanyam and Swasthya.